micropython/micropython/docs/design_guide.md

 ## Verify your device

-Make sure device you are talking to is the device you expect.
+Whenever possible, make sure device you are talking to is the device you expect.
 If not, raise a ValueError.
 Beware that I2C addresses can be identical on different devices so read registers you know to make sure they match your expectation.
 Validating this upfront will help catch mistakes.

 ## Getters/Setters

-When designing a driver for a device, use properties for device state and use methods for actions that the device performs.
-Doing this well helps beginners understand when to use what.
-It is also consistent with [Python](https://docs.python.org/3/library/functions.html#property).
+When designing a driver for a device, use properties for device state and use methods for sequences of abstract actions that the device performs.
+State is a property of the device as a whole that exists regardless of what the code is doing.
+This includes things like temperature, time, sound, light and the state of a switch.
+For a more complete list see the sensor properties bullet below.

+Another way to separate state from actions is that state is usually something the user can sense themselves by sight or feel for example.
+Actions are something the user can watch.
+The device does this and then this.

+Making this separation clear to the user will help beginners understand when to use what.

+Here is more info on properties from [Python](https://docs.python.org/3/library/functions.html#property).

 ## Design for compatibility with CPython